microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 }
 ```

-SARIF viewers are expected to render these link properly, for example:
+All SARIF viewers, even those that don't support Markdown, are expected to render these link properly, for example:

 > You can learn more about XSS attacks [here](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).